LivingLegacyMedia/vowbound/chapter_15.md

 "Split up!"
 Torin called back.
 "Anyone who can, run!"

 The group scattered.
-Cassian stumbled after Mira, his thoughts still disjointed from holding the tethers.
+Cassian stumbled after Mira, his thoughts still broken from holding the tethers.
 His legs felt like water.
 The coins in his pockets burned hot.
-Everything was fragmenting—his vision, his thoughts, his sense of direction.
+Everything was blurring—his vision, his awareness, his sense of direction.

 They turned a corner.
 Then another.
 Mira was shouting something but the words wouldn't form meaning.
 More guards ahead.
 Blocking the street.

-Cassian tried to reach for the Coin of Heads, to perceive a way out, but his mind was too scattered.
+Cassian tried to reach for the Coin of Heads, to perceive a way out, but his mind was too damaged.
 Holding twenty-seven tethers simultaneously had shattered something inside him.
 He couldn't focus.
 Couldn't think.

 "This way!"
 Mira dragged him into a side alley.